mumoshu/okra/README.md

 It detects new `clusters` in an updated `System` spec, then detects affected `applications`, live migrate traffic by hot-swaping old clusters serving the affected `applications` with the new clusters, while keepining the `applications` up and running.

+## Relationship with Other Projects

+- `ArgoCD` is a continuous deployment system that embraces GitOps to sync desired state stored in Git with the Kubernetes cluster's state. `hotswap` integrates with `ArgoCD` and especially its `ApplicationSet` controller for applicaation deployments.
+  - `hotswap` relies on `ApplicationSet` controller's [`Cluster Generator` feature](https://argocd-applicationset.readthedocs.io/en/stable/Generators/#label-selector)
+- `Flagger` and `Argo Rollouts` provides similar functionality, but they mostly work for Kubernetes pods, whereas `hotswap` works for Kubernetes clusters.

 ## Usage

 It is inteded to be deployed onto a "control-plane" cluster to where you usually deploy applications like ArgoCD.